Information Loss in Generalized Symmetry Breaking: Introduction

 Recent advances in the study of generalized global symmetries, including the so-called non-invertible symmetries, emphasize the role of extended topological operators that implement such symmetries.
 In quantum field theory (QFT), these generalized global symmetries are realized through topological defect operators whose composition rules are generally governed by fusion categories \cite{Gaiotto:2014}.
 These symmetries impose stringent constraints on correlation functions and dualities and give rise to novel phases and topological orders \cite{McGreevy:2022, Bhardwaj:2023}.

 In QFT, a global symmetry usually involves an ordinary compact group acting on the algebra of fields.
 In such cases, patterns of symmetry breaking and the resulting phases are classified by subgroups of the original symmetry group.
 However, in theories exhibiting topological order and non abelian anyonic excitations, the relevant statistics are governed by the braid group, and the symmetries are more naturally described by the mathematical framework of fusion categories.
-These structures capture what is now referred to as categorical or non-invertible symmetries, extending the notion of symmetry beyond group actions.
-Unlike conventional group-like symmetries, non-invertible symmetries do not admit a notion of subgroups, which complicates the characterization of symmetry-broken phases.
-However, in these cases, algebraic objects known as condensable algebras can be thought of as a generalized analog of a subgroup, and the invariant subspaces under their action correspond to different gaugings/condensations or phases \cite{Perez-Lona:2023djo,Diatlyk:2023fwf}.

-Then, it is natural to investigate the patterns of symmetry breaking and the associated phases of systems with these generalized symmetries.
-There have been recent efforts to extend the Landau paradigm to non-invertible symmetries based on the idea of the SymTFT framework \cite{Bhardwaj:2023fca}.
-SymTFT characterizes the symmetry of a theory in ($d$ + 1) dimensions in terms of a ($d$ + 2)-dimensional topological quantum field theory.
-This allows us to classify gapped phases of the theory under consideration solely on the basis of the properties of the symmetry, including its anomalies.
-There has been progress for gapped phases in (1+1)-$d$ and (2+1)-$d$ \cite{Bhardwaj:2023idu, Aksoy:2025, Bhardwaj:2024qiv, Bhardwaj:2025piv, Inamura:2025cum, Ji:2019jhk}, and for gapless phases \cite{Chatterjee:2022tyg, Bhardwaj:2023bbf, Wen:2023otf, Bhardwaj:2024qrf, Bhardwaj:2025jtf, Wen:2025thg}.
+These structures capture what is now referred to as categorical or non-invertible symmetries, extending the notion of symmetry beyond group actions. {For these kind of generalized symmetries, the role of a subgroup is instead played by a \emph{condensable (Frobenius) algebra}, whose action organizes the possible patterns of symmetry reduction \cite{Perez-Lona:2023djo, Diatlyk:2023fwf}.
+Recent work extends the Landau paradigm to such symmetries through the SymTFT \cite{Bhardwaj:2023fca}, classifying gapped and gapless phases \cite{Bhardwaj:2023idu, Aksoy:2025, Bhardwaj:2024qiv, Bhardwaj:2025piv, Inamura:2025cum, Ji:2019jhk, Chatterjee:2022tyg, Bhardwaj:2023bbf, Wen:2023otf, Bhardwaj:2024qrf, Bhardwaj:2025jtf, Wen:2025thg}.
+In two spatial dimensions these reduction patterns are realized physically by \emph{anyon condensation}, the mechanism by which a set of bosonic anyons condenses into a new and reduced topological order \cite{Burnell:2018, Bischoff:2018juy} --- a transition between topological orders that lies outside the Landau paradigm of local order parameters.
+Throughout, “symmetry breaking” should be understood as a generalized symmetry reduction induced by anyon condensation, rather than as spontaneous symmetry breaking in the Landau sense.}